One Tiny Owl: Otherworldly Photos From California's Woolsey Fire

 This interview has been edited for length and clarity.

-When covering something as big as the Woolsey Fire, how do you end up honing in on a specific image such as the owl on the Malibu beach?
+When covering something as big as the Woolsey Fire, how do you end up [homing] in on a specific image such as the owl on the Malibu beach?

 When I cover a fire, I have to get ahead of the fire and have it come towards me, because that's usually where all the urgency is.
 I knew it was going to run towards the beach.
 And as I was coming down I saw horses on the beach, which we don't really usually see in California, so I went in that direction.
 And I noticed behind me — it looked like driftwood, but I looked a little bit closer and it turned out to be an owl, just lying there on the sand.